elide-dev/docs/Writerside/topics/Index.md

 <img src="elide-marquee.png" alt="%product%" />

-[%product%](https://elide.dev) is a high-performance multi-language software runtime.
+[%product%](https://elide.dev) is a high-performance multi-language software runtime, powered by [GraalVM][5].
 Here you can find reference docs, guides, code samples, and more.

 ## Highlights